MBaldo83/LLM-SwiftUI-Architectures-Compared/LLM Implementations/TCA Architecture/LLM TCA Receipes/TCA_Prompts.md

 ---
 I want to build an app that has a list of recipes, and each recipe in the list can be seleected to display the recipe details.
 Using The Composable Architecture (TCA) architecture described here @https://pointfreeco.github.io/swift-composable-architecture/main/documentation/composablearchitecture, navigation described here @https://pointfreeco.github.io/swift-composable-architecture/main/documentation/composablearchitecture/navigation and sharing state described here @https://pointfreeco.github.io/swift-composable-architecture/main/documentation/composablearchitecture/sharingstate please describe the main structs and classes I need to build to create these 2 views
 ---
+Can you change RecipeListView to use the latest TCA syntax where store is Bindable, and we no longer need WithViewStore
+---
+Please update RecipeListFeature to use the latest TCA syntax making use of the Reducer macro
+---
+update RecipeListView to use a NavigationStack as described in Stack Based Navigation here: @https://pointfreeco.github.io/swift-composable-architecture/main/documentation/composablearchitecture/stackbasednavigation
+---
+(debugging)
+Initializer 'init(path:root:destination:fileID:filePath:line:column:)' requires that 'RecipeDetailFeature.State' conform to 'ObservableState'
+---
+(debugging)
+Missing argument for parameter 'store' in call
+---

 Tools used:
 - Cursor AI Version: 0.41.2